Francisco Mojica

 Francisco Juan Martínez Mojica (born 5 October 1963) is a Spanish molecular biologist and microbiologist at the University of Alicante in Spain.
 He is known for his discovery of repetitive, functional DNA sequences in bacteria which he named CRISPR (Clustered Regularly Interspaced Short Palindromic Repeats).
 These were later developed into the first widespread genome editing tool, CRISPR-Cas9.

 Early life and education

 Mojica was born in Elche, Spain, on 5 October 1963.
 He attended Los Andes elementary school, Vázquez de Mella school, and Instituto Carrus high school.
 He enrolled first at the University of Murcia to study biology and later moved to the University of Valencia (BS, 1986) and University of Alicante (PhD, 1993).
 During his doctoral studies, he visited Paris-Sud University.
 He then received post-doctoral training at the University of Utah and the University of Oxford.
-Since 1994, Mojica has been a faculty member at the University of Alicante, were he has focused on molecular microbiology, which led to his discovery of the CRISPR system.
+Since 1994, Mojica has been a faculty member at the University of Alicante, where he has focused on molecular microbiology, which led to his discovery of the CRISPR system.